Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

+While the value of $V$ in Fig.~\ref{fig:GretComparison} had already been obtained before (namely, in~\cite{Casals:2012px}), in the next plots we present new values of $V$ in PH.

-In Fig.~\ref{fig:V3D} we show the plot of $V$ (to $\order{h^6}$) for $\zeta=1/4$ for {\it any} pair of spacetime points (as long as they lie in normal neighbourhoods, so that $V$ is defined).
-The red line corresponds to the static worldline ($y=y'$ and $\gamma=\pi/2$) of Fig.~\ref{fig:GretComparison}.
-Evolving CID has allowed us to calculate $V$ everywhere where it is defined.
+In Fig.~\ref{fig:V3D} we show the plot of $V$ (obtained with the fourth order scheme) for $\zeta=1/4$ for {\it any} pair of spacetime points (as long as they lie in normal neighbourhoods, so that $V$ is defined).
+The red line corresponds to the static worldlines of Fig.~\ref{fig:GretComparison} (namely, $y=y'$ and $\gamma=\pi/2$).
+Evolving CID has allowed us to calculate $V$ {\it everywhere} where it is defined.

-We also calculated $V$ to $\order{h^4}$ for various values of $\zeta\neq 1/4$.
+We also calculated $V$ with the third order scheme for various values of $\zeta\neq 1/4$.
 In the top plot of Fig.~\ref{fig:VXi0468} we show these results for the same worldline as in Fig.~\ref{fig:GretComparison}.
-For this particular worldline (which has $\gamma=\pi/2$), as $\zeta$ increases, the magnitude of $V$ decreases.
+For this particular worldline (which has $\gamma=\pi/2$), the magnitude of $V$ decreases as $\zeta$ increases.
 In the bottom plot of Fig.~\ref{fig:VXi0468} we again plot $V$ for all possible pairs of spacetime points, but now for $\zeta=1$.
 We can see in it that there is a more marked change in the form, with respect to Fig.~\ref{fig:V3D} for $\zeta=1/4$, near the caustic $\gamma=\pm\pi$.
-We note that we also calculated $V$ for all pairs of points for the other values of $\zeta$ that we used in the top plot of Fig.\ref{fig:VXi0468} but we do not display the full results since their behaviour was not so different from Fig.~\ref{fig:V3D} for $\zeta=1/4$.
+We note that we also calculated $V$ for all pairs of points for the other values of $\zeta$ that we used in the top plot of Fig.~\ref{fig:VXi0468} but we do not display the full results since their behaviour was not so different from that in Fig.~\ref{fig:V3D} for $\zeta=1/4$.